 Helpful Tips and Hacks

-Are you excited to try making your own tortillas at home?
+Are you excited to try this four tortilla recipe at home yet?
 It is so rewarding!
 But before you get started, please take a moment to read these tips for the best tortillas, easily and simply.

 - Tortilla Press: Hand-rolling tortillas is great, but they may not turn out as thin or even as you would like.
-A basic tortilla press makes it easier and faster to get the tortillas thin and round.
+They can also be difficult to get into a perfectly round shape.
+A basic tortilla press makes it much easier and faster to get the tortillas thin and round.
+Just roll the dough, place it in the center of the tortilla press and press down firmly.

-- Stack with Care: When stacking tortillas to cook or store, it’s helpful to have sheets of parchment or foil on hand to prevent sticking.
+- Stack with Care: When stacking tortillas to cook or store, it’s helpful to have sheets of parchment, wax paper, or foil on hand to prevent sticking.
 Stack gently, and don’t press them down into each other.

 - Skillet Tips: Keep the skillet at a medium heat.
 Too hot, and the tortillas will scorch before they cook through.
 You can also wipe the skillet clean if flour starts to accumulate in it.

 - Do I Need a Comal?
-A comal is a flat griddle used for cooking tortillas and other dishes, and they are super helpful for this recipe.
-However, you can also make tortillas in a cast-iron skillet or griddle, or just your favorite stainless or nonstick pan.
+A comal is a flat cast iron griddle used for cooking tortillas and other Mexican dishes, and they are super helpful for this recipe.
+However it is not necessary, you can also make tortillas in a cast-iron skillet or griddle, or just your favorite stainless or non-stick pan.

 Scrumptious Serving Ideas